-- be able to use basic knowledge of the relevant process areas in analyses of businesses and organisations with respect to IT-enabled change - be able to handle complex and development-related situations in study and work contexts as well as globally - be able to design IT-solutions as integral elements of global work and business processes - be able to design organisational change processes focusing on IT and global processes.
+- be able to use basic knowledge of the relevant process areas in analyses of businesses and organisations with respect to IT-enabled change. - be able to handle complex and development-related situations in study and work contexts as well as globally. - be able to design IT-solutions as integral elements of global work and business processes. - be able to design green socio-technical systems in organisations. - be able to design and problematize organisational change processes related to digitalization, green transition, and globalization.